KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

-# Get a Jumpstart on Collaboration and Code Review in GitHub- devICT Hacktoberfest
+# Get a Jumpstart on Collaboration and Code Review in GitHub- devICT Hacktoberfest Talk

 ## Table of Contents